GrahamHannington/bigas/README.md

     I acknowledge that I've focussed on the functionality of the `index.html` page, which uses a single call to `formatSVGElementsByID()`, at the expense of, say, the `formatSVGElementsByClassName()` function.

 -   Replace (or augment) the information button with a menu button.
 I have mixed feelings about this.
 I want a minimal user interface.
 It took me a while to come around to the idea of even showing an information button.

+-   Add a parameter for multipage text that calculates the largest font size that works for most pages, and then use that font size for most pages.

 -   Dynamically generated Open Graph preview images.
 This would involve moving Big As to a website hosting environment that supports server-side scripting.